LukeThornton92/string_theory/README.md

 ### Product Description

-After clicking the image to go into the product description you will be given all the relevant infomation for that product.
+After clicking the image to go into the product description you will be given all the relevant information for that product.

 <details>
 <summary>Desktop Product Description</summary>